chfoo/callfunc/README.md

 To optionally specify the include and linker paths, add (adjust paths as needed):

 * For libffi: `-DLIBFFI_INCLUDE_PATH:PATH=/usr/local/include/ -DLIBFFI_LIB_PATH:FILEPATH=/usr/local/lib/libffi.so`.
-For vcpkg, please add the toolchain define as reported at the end of libffi install.
+For vcpkg, please add the toolchain define (`CMAKE_TOOLCHAIN_FILE`) as reported at the end of libffi install.
 (Use `vcpkg integrate install` to get the path.)
 * For HashLink: `-DHL_INCLUDE_PATH:PATH=/usr/local/include/ -DHL_LIB_PATH:FILEPATH=/usr/local/lib/libhl.so`.

 On Linux and MacOS, this will be a makefile which you can run `make`.

-On Windows, add `-A win32` for 32-bit.
+On Windows, add `-A Win32` for 32-bit.
 CMake will generate a Visual Studio project file or nmake config by default.
 Consult documentation on CMake generators for other configs such as Mingw-w64.

 The generated library will be in `out/callfunc/`.
 Please see section "Library paths" for running without installing the libraries.